Join the First-Ever

 Explore the intersection of science, therapy, and lived experience

 Join us online for this strategic 3-day summit.
-Watch all interviews free during the event or upgrade to an All Access Pass for recordings, live panels, community, and much more!
+Watch all 50+ interviews free during the event or upgrade to an All Access Pass for recordings, live panels, community, and more!

 Lived experience speakers

-Hear from former patients and trial participants in treatments with MDMA, Psilocybin, LSD, Ketamine, and Methylone.
+Hear from former patients and trial participants in treatments with MDMA, Psilocybin, LSD, Ketamine, 5-MeO-DMT, Ibogaine and other psychoactive substances.
 Their stories offer powerful insights to improve research design, therapist training, and future treatment outcomes.

 Why aren’t all lived experiences represented?
 Find out why here.